The goal of a resume is to catch a reader’s attention in 10 seconds. To pull this off, you need to use engineering resume buzzwords.

-Important Note: resume scanning technology is becoming more prevalent.
-Employers and recruiters view keywords as terms that represent critical job attributes.
-So, employers choose keywords that’d best define their perfect employee.
+Important Note: Resume scanning technology is becoming more prevalent given the high amount of applicants.
+Employers and recruiters view keywords as terms, which represent critical job attributes.
+They scan resumes for keywords, which best define their perfect employee.

 Example of a strongly written engineering resume excerpt